Is Traditional Keyword Research Still Relevant in 2026 or Is User Intent More Important?

 Hope for page-one glory

 But that approach no longer works on its own.
 AI-powered search models like Google’s SGE and Gemini rely less on individual keywords and more on context, structure, and topical authority.
 They evaluate your site’s entire theme, not just a single blog post.
+This is where a well-structured SEO strategy focused on topical authority becomes critical for long-term visibility.

 This shift means traditional keyword research still plays a role, but it’s a supporting act, not the headliner.

-Should I still do keyword research in 2025?
+Should I still do keyword research in 2026?

 Here’s what’s still useful: